streamnative/function-mesh-website/docs/function-mesh-worker/manage-builtin-connectors.md

 id: manage-builtin-connectors
 ---

-This document describes how to manage the built-in Connectors with Function Mesh Worker service.
+This document describes how to manage built-in Connectors with Function Mesh Worker service.

 ## Built-in Connector feature in Apache Pulsar